MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/app-design-guidelines.md

 Nested galleries can lead to performance issues and complex data binding.

 Whenever possible, avoid nesting galleries.
-Instead, try to design your data structure and use functions in a optimized way.
+Instead, try to design your data structure and use functions in an optimized way.

 **Flexible height galleries**